 The CCRA: Science Content is divided into two sessions.
 Districts may exercise flexibility in determining how to administer the sessions.
+The College- and Career-Readiness Assessment: Science Content is meant to be administered in two sessions within one day or on consecutive instructional days.
 When testing a session, test administrators may give students additional time if they need it, but the additional time is to be given as an immediate extension of that specific testing session.